We are registered nurses, nurse practitioners and nursing students

 Best Practice Spotlight Organizations (BPSO)

 BPSOs are health-care and academic organizations that implement and evaluate the outcomes of the RNAO best practice guidelines they adopt.
-Currently there are more than 400 health care and academic BPSO sites in Ontario, and more than 950 health care and academic BPSO sites worldwide.
+Launched in 2003, the BPSO designation has spread widely with more than 1,000 health care and academic sites in Ontario, Canada and internationally.

 Annual General Meeting